need4swede/wiki-go/data/documents/getting-started/setup/seerr/document.md

 ![seerr.png](seerr.png)

-Neptune allows you to sign-in to Seerr in various ways:
+Neptune supports multiple ways to sign in to Seerr:

-- Using your Seerr account
+- **Jellyfin account.** The usual choice.
+If your Jellyfin session can be reused, no password is needed.
-- Using your Jellyfin account
+- **Plex account.** Sign in with a plex.tv link code.
-- Using your Plex account
+- **Local Seerr account.** Username and password created in Seerr itself.

-Your session is then saved for future use, so you only have to login once
+Your session is saved for future use, so you only need to sign in once.
+If it ever expires, Neptune re-authenticates automatically where it can.

 ## Skipping Setup

 Select **Skip for Now** if you don't have Seerr.
-You can configure it at any time via **Settings**.
+You can configure it at any time via **Settings**, where you can also save multiple Seerr addresses and switch between them.